Community Stories

 Each year, thousands of people learn to manage their diabetes effectively through the education and counseling provided by the Scripps Whittier Diabetes Institute.
 Group classes held in English and Spanish cover all aspects of diabetes care, including, diet, lifestyle, blood sugar monitoring, medications, coping skills, insulin management, technology and more.
 Individualized nutrition consultation and meal planning are also available.
 Scripps has been awarded full recognition by the Centers for Disease Control as a National Diabetes Prevention Program provider, a national initiative developed to help prevent diabetes.

-“I decided to enroll because I knew it would be good for me,” says Hector Nunez, who was informed by the program that he had diabetes.
+“I decided to enroll because I knew it would be good for me,” said Hector Nunez, who was informed by the program that he had diabetes.
 “I knew that it was best for me, and that I needed to learn the right way to continue to live my life.”

 In addition, the Woltman Family Diabetes Care and Prevention Center in Chula Vista — home to Scripps’ portion of a countywide Diabetes Prevention Program aimed at reducing the risk for developing type 2 diabetes — serves one of San Diego’s communities hit hardest by the diabetes epidemic.
 This center offers a full range of wellness, prevention, diabetes education and nutrition services in English and Spanish.